skip to content

 Paper 3 is 2-hour exam.
 Candidates will be expected to write two essays, one on each of the non-literary topics studied.
 We recommend that one hour be spent on each essay.

-Paper 4 consists of one submitted essay on a literary topic related to Ovid Met.
-3. The topic shall be chosen from a list of suggested titles to be issued on Monday of the 8th Week of Lent term.
-The essay is to be submitted not later than 12 noon on the Monday of the 5th week of Easter Term.
+Paper 4 consists of a submitted essay on Ovid Metamorphoses 3.
+The topic shall be chosen from a list of suggested titles to be issued on Monday of the 8th Week of Lent term.
+The essay is to be submitted not later than 12 noon on the Friday of the 4th week of Easter Term.
 Essay titles may expect knowledge of texts set to be read in translation as well as Ovid Met.
 3. There is a word limit of 2,500 words for this essay, including notes, but excluding bibliography.
-For this essay, students should receive a maximum of 90 minutes of supervision and only one full draft is to be read by supervisor.
+For this essay, students should receive a maximum of 60 minutes of supervision and only one full draft is to be read by supervisor.
 Qualities which will be looked for will be: a good knowledge of the text and an ability to comment on its language and style where appropriate; knowledge of the most relevant secondary material and the capacity to offer some level of close reading and criticism of this material; the ability to construct a coherent argument.
 Students are required to sign a declaration that the submitted essay is their own work, and does not contain material already used to any substantial extent for a comparable purpose.
-Essays must be word processed (1.5 spacing) unless permission has been obtained from the Faculty Board to present them in handwritten form.
+Essays must be word-processed (1.5 spacing) unless permission has been obtained from the Faculty Board to present them in handwritten form.
 The style of presentation, quotation and reference to books, articles and ancient authorities should be consistent and comply with the standards required by a major journal.

 Course descriptions